dnth/dnth.github.io/content/portfolio/bringing_high_quality_image_models_to_mobile/index.md

 Details on how I trained the model is [here](../pytorch_at_the_edge_timm_torchscript_flutter/#-training-with-fastai).

-Here's the model that I trained using Fastai ahd hosted on HuggingFace Space.
+Here's the model that I trained using Fastai ahd hosted on Hugging Face Space.

 Try it out 👇